yihui/yihui.org/content/en/2018-11-09-md-js-tricks.md

 If you are interested in the JavaScript source code, you may find all scripts in the Github repo [yihui/misc.js](https://github.com/yihui/misc.js).

-## How to work with MathJax
+## How to work with LaTeX math expressions

-The MathJax support in most Markdown flavors is missing.
+The math support in most Markdown flavors is missing.
 The only exception is Pandoc's Markdown.
 If you use R Markdown (which is based on Pandoc), you can ignore this trick.
-I have explained my trick of making MathJax work with any flavors of Markdown in detail [in a previous post](/en/2018/07/latex-math-markdown/).
+I have explained my trick of making MathJax and KaTeX work with any flavors of Markdown in detail [in a previous post](/en/2018/07/latex-math-markdown/).
 The relevant JS code is in [math-code.js](https://github.com/yihui/misc.js/blob/main/js/math-code.js) on my website.
 This is the most complicated trick in this post, although it is only 20 lines of code.

 ## How to make links open in new tabs (i.e., `target="_blank"`)